Beedeeboom/d-artiste/README.md

 * Stripe - stripe.com

-    * Stripe is a PCI (Payment Card Industry) compliant payment platform which gives online businesses and markeplace applications the ability to accept online credit or debit card payments from their users.
-D'Artiste marketplace application integrates Stripe as it's checkout payment system, although at this stage the payment system in D'Artiste is only available in test mode.
+    * Stripe is a PCI (Payment Card Industry) compliant payment platform which gives online businesses and marketplace applications the ability to accept online credit or debit card payments from their users.
+D'Artiste marketplace application integrates Stripe as its checkout payment system, although at this stage the payment system in D'Artiste is only available in test mode.

-* Postgresql - postgresql.org
+* PostgreSQL - postgresql.org

-    * Postgresql is used as a relational database management system for D'Artiste markeplace.
-Postgresql is Multiversion Concurrency Control (MVCC) allowing changes to be made to the database without affecting other transactions.
+    * PostgreSQL is used as a relational database management system for D'Artiste marketplace.
+PostgreSQL is Multi-version Concurrency Control (MVCC) allowing changes to be made to the database without affecting other transactions.

 ## R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other